 The tax code specifies that ministers are self-employed for Social Security with respect to services performed in the exercise of ministry.
 Therefore, a church whose minister elects voluntary withholding is only obligated, and may only agree, to withhold the minister's federal income taxes.
 The minister is still required to use the estimated tax procedure to report and prepay SECA taxes.
-However, ministers electing voluntary withholding can indicate on Line 4c (2023 and 2024 Form W-4) that they want an additional amount of income taxes to be withheld from each pay period that will be sufficient to pay the estimated self-employment tax liability by the end of the year.
+However, ministers electing voluntary withholding can indicate on Form W-4 Line 4c that they want an additional amount of income taxes to be withheld from each pay period that will be sufficient to pay the estimated SECA tax liability by the end of the year.
 This additional withholding of income taxes becomes a credit that can be applied against a minister's SECA taxes on Form 1040.
 It is reported by the church as additional income taxes withheld on its quarterly Form 941.
 Many churches incorrectly report these additional withholdings as FICA taxes.

-Since any tax paid by voluntary withholding is deemed to be evenly paid throughout the tax year, a minister who pays SECA taxes using this procedure may not be liable for any underpayment penalty, assuming that a sufficient amount of taxes is withheld.
+Since any tax paid by voluntary withholding is deemed to be evenly paid throughout the tax year, a minister who pays self-employment taxes using this procedure may not be liable for any underpayment penalty, assuming that sufficient taxes are withheld.